• Skip to primary navigation

 ✔️ Why should you try it?

-• This banana and blueberry bread recipe is incredibly easy to make and doesn't require a mixer or any fancy equipment, making it accessible to even the most novice of bakers.
+2. The blueberry banana bread is incredibly easy to make and doesn't require a mixer or any fancy equipment, making it accessible to even the most novice of bakers.

-• This cake is versatile and can be enjoyed as a snack, packed into a picnic, or served as a delicious dessert.
+4. The banana cake is versatile and can be enjoyed as a snack, packed into a lunchbox, or served as a delicious dessert.

-• The addition of blueberries gives the cake a burst of flavour and nutrients, making it a more nutritious option than plain banana bread.
+5. The addition of blueberries gives the cake a burst of colour and flavour, making it a more nutritious option than plain banana bread.

 🥘 Ingredients